SLVC-DIDA: Signature-less Verifiable Credential-based Issuer-hiding and Multi-party Authentication for Decentralized Identity: Related Work

 \textbf{Privacy-preserving Identity.} For DID authentication, user identity information must not be disclosed, thus requiring privacy protection for identity data.
-Prior studies \cite{hsieh2024physiological, ye2024securereid, yin2022smartdid, luong2023privacy} have probed numerous methods to preserve privacy from various perspective.
-In the context of DID, existing methods are involved within two major categories, including attribute-based encryption and membership proof methods.
+Prior studies \cite{hsieh2024physiological,ye2024securereid, yin2022smartdid, luong2023privacy, yeoh2023fast,jia2025multi} have probed numerous methods to preserve privacy from various perspective.
+In the context of DID, existing methods are involved within two major categories, including attribute-based encryption and ZKP techniques.
 For example, Campanelli {\em et al.} \cite{campanelli2022succinct} tried using zkSNARKs and RSA accumulators to prove batch membership and batch updates in zero-knowledge.
-This method supports effective privacy-preserving verification of identity attributes in DID and VC. \cite{alangot2022decentralized} was an attempt to integrate Verifiable Random Functions (VRF) with blockchain technology, such that it balances auditability and privacy protections.
-This method hides users' identities and authentication information by relying on using VRFs and zk-SNARKs, while ensuring to maintain an auditable record of authentication events.
-Even though the progress was made as above, a critical issue still restricts these methods in DID framework, as the dynamic issuance and distributed management inherent had been rarely addressed.
+This method supports effective privacy-preserving verification of identity attributes in DID and VC.
+Alangot {\em et al.} \cite{alangot2022decentralized} was an attempt to integrate Verifiable Random Functions (VRF) with blockchain technology, such that it balances auditability and privacy protections.
+Even though the progress is made as above, a critical issue still restricts these methods in DID framework, as the decentralized issuance and distributed management inherent had been rarely addressed.